mctinker/Map-Tasker/README.md

 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.
 - Save and restore runtime settings.
 - Identify Tasks that have too many 'actions', and which should potentially be broken up into multiple Tasks.
-- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT/Claude/DeepSeek/Gemini or the local-based Llama (via Ollama) supported models.
+- Ai Analysis option to analyze a specific Project, Profile, Task or Scene using either the server-based ChatGPT/Claude/DeepSeek/Gemini or the local-based Llama (via Ollama) supported models.
 - Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.
 - Automatic update detection and optional installation of new versions.
 - Enhanced search capabilities.
-- Add and Edit Projects, Profiles, and Tasks
+- Add and Edit Projects, Profiles, and Tasks (see [Note 6](#6))

 ## Program Dependencies

 ### - Python version 3.11 or higher

-### - TKinter 8.6 or higher (see [Note 3](#3))

 ### - Tasker full or partial XML file: backup.xml or other Tasker exported XML file